dylanson25/GraphQL_Nest/Readme.md

 ## Goal

-This is my rout to learn GraphQL following Fernando Herrera course
+This is my rout to learn GraphQL following Fernando Herrera course, the official documentation and youtube videos

 ## 01-Nest_TODO